nmemranhussain/E-commerce_1/README.md

 - **A/B Testing:** Conduct controlled experiments to validate the estimated costs and effectiveness of retention actions.
 - **Advanced Modeling:** Investigate more complex models (e.g., XGBoost, neural networks) if performance gains justify the increased complexity and interpretability challenges.
 - **LinUCB Tuning:** Tune the alpha parameter and refine reward engineering for the contextual bandit to achieve a more balanced and cost-effective marketing mix.
+- **Improvement of 'hallucinations':** The current RAG system design effectively prevents **hallucinations** by strictly confining the chatbot's knowledge to its indexed data, making it a reliable tool for grounded information retrieval within its defined scope.
+- **Robut Chunking Strategy:** Future enhancements could explore adaptive chunking strategies or semantic chunking to improve context retrieval for more complex queries and expand the knowledge base with real-time or more diverse E-commerce-specific content to increase its utility.